98th Flying Training Squadron

 The 98th Flying Training Squadron is a United States Air Force unit assigned to the 306th Flying Training Group.
 It is stationed at the United States Air Force Academy, Colorado, however its De Havilland Canada UV-18 Twin Otter aircraft are housed and maintained at nearby Peterson Space Force Base, Colorado.

 The mission of the 98th is to provide parachute training to cadets.
 The basic program trains 1,200 students per year with the majority of positions given to USAF Academy cadets.
-Reserve Officer Training Corps cadets are assigned positions on an availability and timing basis.
+Reserve Officer Training Corps cadets are assigned positions through a rigorous and highly competitive nomination process.

 Overview

 In 1995, the 98th Flying Training Squadron was reactivated as a parachute training squadron at the United States Air Force Academy (USAFA).
 With Air Staff approval to teach military parachuting, the parachute branch under the Airmanship Division of the USAFA was born in the Spring of 1966.
 In 1982, parachuting became a flight under the 94th Airmanship Training Squadron.
 In 1995, the parachute flight grew too large and was expanded into a squadron.
 What started as a club training 25 students a year has grown into a program training 600 to 1,200 cadets annually and fielding competition and demonstration teams.

 The basic AM-490 program, which had used round parachutes since its conception, evolved with the use of modern piggy-back container systems and square parachutes for both the main and reserve.
 Each student is equipped with a radio so all landings can be assisted from the ground.